ageorgemorgan/joe/README.md

 -Users can either call the PDE they want to simulate from a catalogue of built-in options, or define their own custom PDE.

--Clean, object-oriented approach to handling simulations makes producing visualizations (pictures AND movie) and analysis (ie. accuracy assesment) quite easy
+-Clean, object-oriented approach to handling simulations makes producing visualizations (pictures AND movies) and analysis (ie. accuracy assesment) quite easy

 DEPENDENCIES